Got Macros? All About Protein: Part 1

 - When should I consume protein for the best results?

 Hopefully you’re not following the average American diet which tends to consist of a majority of daily calories coming from fats and carbs (often times in overconsumption) with little regard for protein intake.
-Interestingly enough, these individuals likely have unfavorable body composition coupled with potential health complications such as high blood pressure, high cholesterol, cardiovascular disease, and various forms of metabolic syndromes.
+Individuals with these dietary habits seem to directly correlate with those that likely have unfavorable body composition coupled with potential health complications such as high blood pressure, high cholesterol, cardiovascular disease, and various forms of metabolic syndromes.
 Long-story short, you NEED protein and should pay attention to your daily protein consumption particularly if your goal is to improve body composition and long-term health.

 What is Protein and where do i get it?